poseidonos/poseidonos-gui/README.md

 * Tested and works fine in the following latest modern browsers
     * Google Chrome
     * Mozilla Firefox
-* PoseidonOS service is required to be installed and running already (at this location - /root/workspace/ibofos/)
+* PoseidonOS service is required to be installed and running already

 # Features Supported
 * Roles, Authentication and Authorization (Only Admin role is supported; default login credentials = admin/admin)